|

 Gargoyles are often see as ugly creatures who do nothing and are often seen as evil doers.
 In reality Gargoyles ward off evil spirits and presence.
 Churches often had these creatures on the roof to ward off the devil and demons.
 Somewhere along the way Gargoyles were seen as evil and were taken down.
 The primary purpose in Gargoyle life is to protect.
 The inclination to act as protectors probably comes from a fiercely territorial ancestry.

-Gargoyles Origin of Gargoyles Gargoyles
+Origin of Gargoyles

 The exact origins of gargoyles lie so far back in the mists of time that we have no certain details as to how they came about.
 We do know that they are descended from other gargate species, and not aliens or creatures of magic.
 Gargoyles were the first of the Three Races to come into existence, preceding humans, who themselves preceded Oberon's Children.
 Gargoyles are, however, younger than the extinct Lost Race.
 They enjoy a close link to the Earth that may be the result of their great age, and which strongly affects their stone sleep and strict breeding cycles.